nahidrasel/OrangeHRM_Cypress/README.md

 ### Step 1: Clone this Repo
 > git clone https://github.com/nahidrasel/OrangeHRM_Cypress.git

-### Step 2: Assume Node.Js Should be already installed on the Machine or system, otherwise install Node.Js on the machine or system.
+### Step 2: Install NodeJs and Cypress
+> https://nodejs.org/en/download/ or already installed on the Machine or system.

-> Go to the Command line on that specific folder where the clone Repo reside.
-Install npm on that folder, use the following command : npm init. npm init - Install all the up to date dependencies and the configuration files needed for this project.
+> Go to the Command line on that specific folder where the clone Repo reside. **Install npm on that folder**, use the following command : npm init. npm init - Install all the up to date dependencies and the configuration files needed for this project.

-> Install Cypress by using command: npm install cypress
+> **Install Cypress by using command:** npm install cypress

 > There are a lot dependencies that are not updated frequently in parallel with cypress.
-So while installing if you are seeing conflicts use`npm i --force`.

-> node_modules folder will be created in the project which will contain all the dependencies of the project and a package-lock.json file will also be created that will contain JSON for all the dependencies.
+So while installing if you are seeing conflicts use`npm i --force`. node_modules folder will be created in the project which will contain all the dependencies of the project and a package-lock.json file will also be created that will contain JSON for all the dependencies.

 ### Step 3: Run Test